analyticalmeanderings/msm_viz/README.md

 ## About this app

-This open-ended, free-form case study prepares.
+This open-ended, free-form case study.

 Data are downloaded from ...
 This dataset covers ...